Category: PLANT PROTECTION

 Repetitive applications of plant protection products with the same mechanism of action promote resistance development.
 Therefore, in order to delay the development of resistance, do not exceed the recommended number of applications of the plant protection product during the same production season.
 In cases where the application should be repeated, pay attention to the use of plant protection products with different mechanism of action.

-Before use, the bottle should be shaken thoroughly.
-The required amount of the drug is mixed first with a little water in a separate container.
+Preparation of the drug for application: The required amount of the drug is first mixed with some water in a separate container.
 The sprayer is filled with water up to half and the mixture is poured into it and the remaining amount of water is added and mixed.
-Since the systemic effect of the drug is low, care should be taken to apply a good coating.